qiao-xin/Scripts_for_GB/compute_pearson_r/README.md

 ## Running

+Once the required files have been prepared, try running this pipeline on the example data.

 USAGE:
-Once the required files have been prepared, try running this pipeline on the example data:
 ```coding
 perl compute_pearsonr_pipeline.pl
 ```